• Skip to primary navigation

 • Steam distillation and cold pressing herbs produces essential oils.

-• Essential oils are used medicinally in so many ways like: as mouthwash, ear wash, and as eye wash, inhalations, douches and teas.
+• Essential oils are used in so many ways like: as mouthwash, ear wash, and as eye wash, inhalations, douches and teas.

 • External uses include healing burns, cuts and scrapes.